bashuser30/dl-distro/README.md

 Here are a few guidelines to keep in mind:

 - **Code Style/Flow**: Please ensure your code adheres to the existing style and flow of the project.
 - **Simplicity**: When adding support for new distributions or features, try to keep it simple.
-Ideally, additions should mainly involve creating a new download function and updating the `distro_data.json` file.
+Ideally, additions should mainly involve creating a new download function and adding data to `distro_data.json`.
 - **Open an Issue First**: Before you start writing code, it's a good idea to open an issue to discuss your intended changes.
 This way, we can avoid any unnecessary work or potential conflicts with planned features.
 - **Pull Requests**: Once you're ready to share your changes, please open a pull request.
 Ensure your PR has a descriptive title and explains the purpose and context of the change.